justanirudh/DPP/README.md

 # DPP
-A problem a day, keeps the rust away.
+A problem a day, keeps that rust away.